 This isn’t your typical story about climbing Everest.
-I’m just an ordinary person – with a drive to achieve extraordinary things.
 I had an unassuming and fairly ordinary beginning brought up in Kelsall, near Chester, but like many others had an Everest to climb before even reaching base camp.

 Suffering a mild form of epilepsy at nine years old shattered my confidence and self-esteem with panic attacks and anxiety.
 Relentless bullying throughout school and a lifelong stammer in my speech left me in a ‘victim’ mindset.
-What I’ve learnt is that we don’t always choose the challenges we face – but we can choose how we respond.
+A fateful encounter with paragliding on holiday aged thirteen unearthed a passion for the outdoors – a way to prove myself wrong, and choose my challenges instead.
+I began to question my self-limiting beliefs through outdoor challenges, and learning that we don’t always choose the challenges we face – but we can choose how we respond.

 My first walk in the Lake District in 2010 inspired the question ‘Where is Mount Everest?’

-The question captivated me and climbing to the summit of the worlds’ highest seemed the ultimate achievement.
-Doing the Three Peaks Challenge in 2011 was the earliest step towards the goal, before climbing Mont Blanc in 2012 and heading to the Himalayas for the first time in 2013 to climb Baruntse (7,129m).
+The question captivated me and climbing to the summit of the worlds’ highest seemed the ultimate achievement, going on to climb Mont Blanc in 2012 and heading to the Himalayas for the first time in 2013 to climb Baruntse (7,129m).
 Fundraising for good causes in the process has always been important to me and led to the honour of being a London 2012 Olympic Torchbearer through Chester.

 This life-affirming experience left me asking: “had I been in that tent at base camp, what would I have left behind?”

 I began fundraising for Nepal by cycling the height of Everest in one day and organising Walk4Nepal on the anniversary of the earthquake, which has raised over £40,000 to date for PHASE Worldwide to support the earthquake victims.
 Adventures and endurance challenges closer to home have since provided the opportunity to make the biggest difference I can.